-One of my favorite meals to order out at a restaurant is salmon with a side of garlic mashed potatoes and vegetables.
-Creamy, buttery, garlicky mashed potatoes are such a comforting, satisfying side dish!
-With this garlic mashed potatoes recipe, you can make restaurant quality garlic mashed spuds at home.
+Creamy, buttery, garlicky mashed potatoes are such a comforting, satisfying side dish.
+With this garlic mashed potatoes recipe, you can make restaurant-quality garlic mashed potatoes at home.
 And it’s easy!

 My secret to the best homemade garlic mashed potatoes is roasted garlic.
 Roasting the garlic in the oven mellows the punch of fresh garlic and gives it a smooth, slightly sweet flavor.
-It is incredibly easy to roast a whole head of garlic in the oven, and once roasted the cloves are soft and easy to mash, perfect for stirring into a pot of warm mashed potatoes.
+It is incredibly easy to roast a whole head of garlic in the oven.
+Once roasted, the cloves are soft and easy to mash, perfect for stirring into a pot of warm mashed potatoes.

 Garlic Mashed Potatoes Ingredients

-- Whole Garlic Bulb: I make my garlic mashed potatoes with a whole bulb of roasted garlic.
-The roasted garlic gives the potatoes the best smooth garlic flavor without the sharpness that you find in raw garlic.
+- Whole Garlic Bulb: Don’t be alarmed at using a whole bulb of of garlic.
+Once roasted, the flavor mellows and the roasted garlic gives the potatoes the best smooth garlic flavor without the sharpness that you find in raw garlic.

 - Butter: Butter is essential for that rich, buttery flavor that is characteristic of the best mashed potatoes.
 Let the butter come to room temperature while the potatoes cook so that it will melt into the potatoes more easily.